TheRoboticsClub/2018-colab-FernandoGonzalez/NowMeal_Project/README.md

 # Java Project
-Paste NowMeal folder in the Eclipse workspace after to open it.
+Paste NowMeal folder in the Eclipse workspace before to open it.